Back to the home page

 It's not very difficult to partition the hard disk of your computer yourself, when you want to install Ubuntu or Linux Mint and don't want to leave the partitioning to the automatic installer (for some reason).

-1. Boot from the Ubuntu or Mint DVD into the desktop of the live session ("Try without installing").
+1. Boot from the Ubuntu or Mint DVD into the desktop of the live session, by selecting "Try Ubuntu (without installing)".
 Then launch GParted.

 Ubuntu: click on the grey Ubuntu logo (Dash home).
 Query: Gparted.

 Click on Gparted Partition Editor.